rxue/java8-harjoitus/oca_ocp/src/main/java/rx/practice/advanced/designpatterns/creational/object/README.md

 ### *Singleton Pattern* Application in Java Core
 * [`java.lang.RunTime`](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/8-b132/java/lang/Runtime.java)
 ## *Builder*
 The main purpose of *builder* is to avoid *telescoping constructor*.
-There are the following contract:
+There are the following formula:

 Assume the object the builder is going to build is A

-* the *fields* of A have to `private final`
 * the *builder* of A is usually a *nested* `static` class in A
 * A is usually immutable **without any public constructor** but one `private` *constructor* whose parameter is the *builder*
-* the required fields in the *builder* have to `private final`, others don't necessarily need to be
+* the required fields in the *builder* have to `private final` so that it **has to and can only be assigned through the *constructor* **

+Reference: Effective Java > *Item 2: Consider a builder when faced with many constructor parameters*